 Onions are an essential vegetable for all kitchens and can be grown from small immature bulbs, called sets, or from seed.
 Spring (salad) onions are immature seedlings and are always grown from seed.
-Garlic is grown from cloves in a similar way.
+Garlic is grown from cloves in a similar way to onion sets.

-A sunny spot with well drained soil is best.
-When digging over take out any perennial weed roots and improve the organic content by incorporating some Levington Organic Blend Soil Conditioner.
+A sunny spot with well-drained soil is best.
+When digging over the soil, take out any perennial weed roots and improve the organic content by incorporating some Levington Organic Blend Soil Conditioner.
 A sprinkling of a general plant food such as Miracle-Gro Gro Your Own Vegetable & Fruit Plant Food will ensure the crop is fed throughout the summer.
 Rake to a smooth friable surface.

 Onion seeds or sets

-If you are new to grow your own then the small immature onion bulbs, called sets, are the easiest way to get reliable results.
-Each forms one full-sized bulb.
-Simply plant at the end of March or beginning of April as detailed below.
+If you are new to grow your own, then the small, immature onion bulbs, called sets, are the easiest way to get reliable results.
+Each one forms one full-sized bulb.
+Simply plant from mid-March to mid-April as detailed below.

 The seed route will give you more onions for your money, but good results are more dependent on warm spring weather and the time you have to keep weeds from dominating your crop.

 Autumn or Japanese onions are also available.
 These will give you an earlier crop in summer than the spring-sown/planted onions.

 - Onion Sets: All are good croppers including Sturon, Jet Set and Golden Ball.
 For red onions try Garnet or Red Baron/Emperor.

 - Onion Seeds: Ailsa Craig and Bedfordshire Champion are traditional favourites.

 - Salad (Spring) Onions: White Lisbon, Eiffel or Ishikuro.